dainiusjocas/lucene-grep/README.md

 Lucene Monitor based grep-like utility.
 Usage: lmgrep [OPTIONS] LUCENE_QUERY [FILES]
 Supported options:
       --tokenizer TOKENIZER                      Tokenizer to use, one of: [keyword letter standard unicode-whitespace whitespace]
       --case-sensitive?
 CASE_SENSITIVE    false  If text should be case sensitive --ascii-fold?
 ASCII_FOLDED          true   If text should be ascii folded --stem?
 STEMMED                     true   If text should be stemmed --stemmer STEMMER                          Which stemmer to use for token stemming, one of: [arabic armenian basque catalan danish dutch english estonian finnish french german german2 hungarian irish italian kp lithuanian lovins norwegian porter portuguese romanian russian spanish swedish turkish]
       --with-score                               If the matching score should be computed --format FORMAT                            How the output should be formatted, one of: [edn json string] --template TEMPLATE                        The template for the output string, e.g.: file={{file}} line-number={{line-number}} line={{line}}
       --pre-tags PRE_TAGS                        A string that the highlighted text is wrapped in, use in conjunction with --post-tags
       --post-tags POST_TAGS                      A string that the highlighted text is wrapped in, use in conjunction with --pre-tags
       --excludes EXCLUDES                        A GLOB that filters out files that were matched with a GLOB --skip-binary-files                        If a file that is detected to be binary should be skipped.
 Available for Linux and MacOS only.
       --[no-]split                               If a file (or STDIN) should be split by newline.
+      --word-delimiter-graph-filter WDGF  0      WordDelimiterGraphFilter configurationFlags as per https://lucene.apache.org/core/7_4_0/analyzers-common/org/apache/lucene/analysis/miscellaneous/WordDelimiterGraphFilter.html
   -h, --help
 ```